znly/rules_go/README.md

 contain sources for internal tests or external tests, but not both (see example below).

-To run all tests in a given directory, and print output on failure (the equivalent of "go test ./..."), run
+To run all tests in the workspace, and print output on failure (the equivalent of "go test ./..." from `go_prefix` in a `GOPATH` tree), run

 ```
 bazel test --test_output=errors //...